Risingson/eveeyedocs/docs/desktop-app.md

 ==If you can do a working package for one of those platforms i would be happy if you could provide it via github and let me know.==

+	If you can do a working package for one of those platforms i would be happy if you could provide it via github and let me know.

 ## User Interface
 <img src="https://raw.githubusercontent.com/Risingson/E3documentation/master/docs/images/nw/close-window-100.png" width="24" height="24" > Close the app<br>
 <img src="https://raw.githubusercontent.com/Risingson/E3documentation/master/docs/images/nw/maximize-window-100.png" width="24" height="24" > Maximize window<br>